-Though the Semantic Web [Goble2006] is not a distributed infrastructure per se, developments in this area are becoming key to efficient, automated and seamless use of distributed infrastructures.
+Though the Semantic Web [26] is not a distributed infrastructure per se, developments in this area are becoming key to efficient, automated and seamless use of distributed infrastructures.
 A number of efforts have been reported on the incorporation of semantic technologies into chemical information sources.
 A number of technologies have been developed to represent, search and manipulate semantic information including RDF, SPARQL, and FOAF.
 A number of workers have co-opted these technologies to develop novel applications in cheminformatics.
 This is not surprising since chemical information is extremely diverse (ranging from structural information, patents and journal articles to drug targets, side effects and pathway information) and traditional methods of storage and manipulation do not always make the links between individual concepts apparent.

-Much of the work in this area, as applied to chemistry builds on the seminal work by Murray-Rust and co-workers in developing an XML format to represent chemical data, termed Chemical Markup Language (CML) [REF].
-An early application of CML to represent the semantics of chemical information was CMLRSS [REF], which was used to enhance RSS feeds with chemical data.
-Casher et al [REF] described an ontology, termed SemanticEye, to enhance the extractability of chemical information from various documents (primarily PDF) and store such information in an RDF repository.
-Some examples of the information they extracted included document metadata (encoded as Adobe XMP within a PDF), Digital Object Identifiers (DOI) and structures represented as InChl's.
-They also developed a browser-based interface allowing users to explore the metadata repository and examine individual documents or even aggregate documents based on their semantic relationships (such as similarity based on the InChl's contained within the documents).
-Taylor et al [REF] also described the use of RDF to represent and store chemical information.
+Much of the work in this area, as applied to chemistry builds on the seminal work by Murray-Rust and co-workers in developing an XML format to represent chemical data, termed Chemical Markup Language (CML) [18].
+An early application of CML to represent the semantics of chemical information was CMLRSS [27], which was used to enhance RSS feeds with chemical data.
+Casher et al. [28] described an ontology, termed SemanticEye, to enhance the extractability of chemical information from various documents (primarily PDF) and store such information in an RDF repository.
+Some examples of the information they extracted included document metadata (encoded as Adobe XMP within a PDF), Digital Object Identifiers (DOI) and structures represented as InChI's.
+They also developed a browser-based interface allowing users to explore the metadata repository and examine individual documents or even aggregate documents based on their semantic relationships (such as similarity based on the InChI's contained within the documents).
+Taylor et al. [29] also described the use of RDF to represent and store chemical information.
 An important aspect of their presentation was the ability to incorporate provenance information into the repositories.
-They also examined the use of triplestores to store chemical information and their behavior with respect to size of the collection.
-They performed benchmarks such as chained RDF queries and insertion of RDF files into the triple-store and showed that they could obtain reasonable performance with up to 36 million triples (representing the unique molecules from the ZINC [REF] database).
+They also examined the use of triple-stores to store chemical information and their behavior with respect to size of the collection.
+They performed benchmarks such as chained RDF queries and insertion of RDF files into the triple-store and showed that they could obtain reasonable performance with up to 36 million triples (representing the unique molecules from the ZINC [30] database).

 Another project in the area of semantic chemistry being carried out by the Royal Society of Chemistry and is termed Project Prospect.
 The goal of this project was to markup journal articles in the field of chemistry such that one could link articles to other source of information in a semantic manner (as opposed to direct URL's).
-Thus, they employed the Gene Ontology [REF] and Gold Book [REF] to identify terms within the documents, highlighting them on the fly.
-In addition, they were able to extract chemical entities using OSCAR3 [Corbett2006] and display chemical structures for the entities that were successfully extracted.
+Thus, they employed the Gene Ontology [31] and IUPAC Gold Book to identify terms within the documents, highlighting them on the fly.
+In addition, they were able to extract chemical entities using OSCAR3 [32] and display chemical structures for the entities that were successfully extracted.
 Though restricted to chemistry journal articles, this project highlights the utility of semantic markup, since searches over a document collection can employ not only exact or fuzzy textual matches, but also perform semantic queries that make use of the extracted metadata.
+Most recently, the oreChem project (http://research.microsoft. com/en-us/projects/orechem/) aims to integrate all aspects of chemical information, ranging from publications to experiments, computation and data in a single semantically-rich framework.
+The work involves description of data models, implementation of exchange protocols and the development of tools for data extraction (say from PDF publications) and data capture (such as from analytical instrumentation).

-4. A Cyberinfrastructure for Cheminformatics
+4. A CYBERINFRASTRUCTURE FOR CHEMINFORMATICS